-Is the solution to the problem, e.g., due to non-invertible dependencies, not unique, an additional criterion can be used to pick an optimal solution from the set of possible ones.
+If the solution to the problem, e.g., due to non-invertible dependencies, is not unique, an additional criterion can be used to pick an optimal solution from the set of possible ones.
 In this case, it would be straightforward to let the aforementioned requirements still act as constraints and the secondary preference act as a criterion to be optimized during search.
 Experience, however, has shown that it is more advantageous to loosen the constraints and handle them as criteria with weights varying during subsequent optimization steps.
 The solution found this way is then expected to optimize the secondary preferences to the best possible degree while it is still in keeping with the constraints within an agreeable distance.

-An application example of iterative optimization with such constraints is shown by Viharos et al. [8] where simulated annealing is used to obtain a set of valid solutions to manufacturing problems.
-Also, the technique initially applied to only one production step is extended in [8] to a higher level of production: The block-oriented ProcessManager framework presented in [8] can deal with an entire process chain where the result of an earlier step may influence all subsequent steps.
+An application example of iterative optimization with such constraints is shown by Viharos et al. (1999b) where simulated annealing is used to obtain a set of valid solutions to manufacturing problems.
+Also, the technique initially applied to only one production step is extended in Viharos et al. (1999b) to a higher level of production: the blockoriented Process Manager framework presented in Viharos et al. (1999b) can deal with an entire process chain where the result of an earlier step may influence all subsequent steps.